 Donald Trump Russia Quotes Timeline

-1977: This from Politco: "When did the KGB open a file on Donald Trump?
+1977: This from Politico: "When did the KGB open a file on Donald Trump?
 We don't know, but Eastern Bloc security service records suggest this may have been as early as 1977.
-That was the year when Trump married Ivana Zelnickova, a twenty-eight-year-old model from Czechoslovakia.
+That was the year Trump married Ivana Zelnickova, a Czechoslovakia model.
 Zelnickova was a citizen of a communist country.
 She was therefore of interest both to the Czech intelligence service, the StB, and to the FBI and CIA."
 There was considerable scrutiny: "According to files in Prague, declassified in 2016, Czech spies kept a close eye on the couple in Manhattan.
 (The agents who undertook this task were code-named Al Jarza and Lubos.)"
 As with other Eastern Bloc agencies, the Czechs would have shared their intelligence with their counterparts in Moscow, the KGB.
 According to the Czech files, Ivana mentioned her husband's growing interest in politics.
 This may have had a major bearing on events leading up to Trump's trip to Moscow in 1987.

-January 1984: General Vladimir Alexandrovich Kryuchkov is the head of the First Chief Directorate, the KGB arm responsible for gathering foreign intelligence via more than 12,000 intelligence officers.
+Jan.
+1984: General Vladimir Alexandrovich Kryuchkov is the head of the First Chief Directorate, the KGB arm responsible for gathering foreign intelligence via more than 12,000 intelligence officers.
 Kryuchkov instructs his agents to be "more creative" about using money and flattery to cultivate and recruit Americans.
 And no one was more susceptible to money and flattery than Donald J. Trump ...